Hawke's Bay: Cyclone Gabrielle

-On the 13th and 14 February 2023, Cyclone Gabrielle caused extensive damage in Hawke's Bay as it passed over the North Island.
+On the 13 and 14 February 2023, Cyclone Gabrielle caused extensive damage in Hawke's Bay as it passed over the North Island.
 Power, phone service and internet access was cut to over 16,000 properties when the main Redcliffe substation was damaged in floodwaters after the Tutaekuri River burst its banks.
 Downstream, 1,000 people were evacuated from low-lying plains surrounding the river, where significant parts of Taradale, Meeanee and Awatoto were submerged.

 The floodwaters destroyed 4 bridges, including Redcliffe Bridge, a major crossing just south of Taradale.
 SH2 and SH51 bridges were heavily damaged, but did not collapse.
-A span of the Palmerston North-Gisborne Line crossing the Tutaekuri River also collapsed.
+A span of the Palmerston North-Gisborne Line crossing the Tūtaekurī River also collapsed.
 The Ngaruroro River also breached its banks, flooding the town of Omahu where 20 people required evacuation via helicopter.

 In Wairoa, the Wairoa River breached its banks, flooding approximately 15 percent of the town.
 Access to Wairoa was cut off after extensive damage on SH2's Mohaka River Bridge in the south, and landslides also closing SH2 to the north.
 Water supply in Central Hawke's Bay failed, and a mandatory evacuation was ordered for eastern Waipawa after the Waipara river rose to record levels.
 The total cost and damages are unknown at this time.